private healing Ceremonies

 We invite to explore more about the Closing of the Bones and the Five Gates to discover which threshold you may be standing at.

-Across time, women gathered in circles to witness the moments when a life changed forever.
+Across cultures, women gathered in circles to witness the moments when a life changed forever.

 Ceremony was how the soul crossed the threshold.